SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 Consuming REST APIs secured with Azure Active Directory (Azure AD) and Open Authorization (OAuth 2.0) from within a SharePoint Framework client-side web part or extension is a common enterprise-level business scenario.

-You can use the SharePoint Framework v.1.4.1 to consume Microsoft Graph REST APIs with a custom set of permissions, or any other REST API that's registered in Azure AD.
+You can use the SharePoint Framework v.1.4.1 to consume Microsoft Graph REST APIs, or any other REST API that's registered in Azure AD.

 In this article, you'll learn how to create a SharePoint Framework solution that uses the Microsoft Graph API with a custom set of permissions.
+For a conceptual overview of this technology, see [Connect to Azure AD secured APIs in SharePoint Framework solutions](use-aadhttpclient.md).

 > [!IMPORTANT]
 > You can consume the Microsoft Graph API with versions of SharePoint Framework earler than v.1.4.1, either via the native **graphHttpClient**, or via a manual [ADAL JS](https://github.com/AzureAD/azure-activedirectory-library-for-js) implicit OAuth flow.
-However, the former approach is bound to a predefined set of permissions, which presenets some limitations, and the latter is complex from a development perspective.
-For details about how to implement an implicity OAuth flow, see [Connect to APIs secured with Azure Active Directory](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/guidance/connect-to-api-secured-with-aad).
+However, he former approach is bound to a predefined set of permissions, which presents some limitations, and the latter is complex from a development perspective.
+For details about how to implement an implicit OAuth flow, see [Connect to APIs secured with Azure Active Directory](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/guidance/connect-to-api-secured-with-aad).

-> [!NOTE]
-> For a conceptual overview of this technology, see [Connect to Azure AD secured APIs in SharePoint Framework solutions](use-aadhttpclient.md).

 ## <a name="SolutionOverview"></a>Solution overview